 We come from different backgrounds.
 We have different abilities.
 God has given us different gifts.
 Some people grasp certain concepts more quickly.
 Sometimes these differences create tension, and sometimes even offense.
 We should expect that there will be diversities, but this does sometimes create a major test of our love.
 Remember, love covers a multitude of sin, not necessarily law breaking, not necessarily a sin unto death, but it can cover the missing of the mark, the turning aside that did not involve sin—the breaking of God's law; a sin that might be unto death.

 Romans 14:1 says, "Receive one who is weak in the faith."

-Romans 14:17-20 For the kingdom of God is not food and drink, but righteousness and peace and joy in the Holy Spirit.
+Romans 14:17-20 For the kingdom of God is not food and drink [it is not the understanding of a technicality about something], but righteousness [right doing] and peace and joy in the Holy Spirit.
 For he who serves Christ in these things is acceptable to God and approved by men.
 Therefore let us pursue the things which make for peace and the things by which one may edify another.
 Do not destroy the work of God for the sake of food.
 All things indeed are pure, but it is evil for the man who eats with offense.

 Romans 14:1 Receive one who is weak in the faith, but not to disputes over doubtful things.

 Verse 1 here is telling us not to even force the truth upon others.
 He simply says receive them.
 If you will compare Romans 14 with I Corinthians 8 through 10, you will find that the subject matter is virtually identical.
 A comparison of the two will show you that the apostle Paul theologically was in agreement with the ones who were wrong in what they did.
 Theologically they were correct, but what they did was unrighteous even though it was based upon their conviction about something that was right.
 An interesting case indeed.
 The parties who were doing the offending were the ones who were theologically correct, and Paul said they were sinning.